fbpx

 When you get into the habit of hiding your eating practices, those hidden foods start to seem forbidden and off-limits.
 That mindset is going to make you crave the “bad” foods more, and finding a healthy balance can feel impossible.

-Check out this related post : An Unexpected Way to Deal with Cravings
+Check out this related post : Dancers: Turn Comparison Into This

 To move away from this, commit to eating “bad” foods in front of people.
 No secret cookie eating.
 Enjoy the cookies openly with friends, family, roommates…even in front of your artistic director.